open-compensation-token-license/license-token-website/wikisrc/how-to-get-sponsored-for-open-source.md

 - **Visibility**: Clearly explain in repositories and website documentation how your project benefits from sponsorship—be it through Blockchain License tokens or traditional funding.
 - **Transparency**: Share regular project updates, discuss your use of resources openly, and outline your progress toward milestones.
 - **Targeted Outreach**: Use social media to post updates and follow Bangalore-focused hashtags (#BengaluruTech, #OpenSourceInBangalore, #BlockchainFunding) to exponentially increase your sponsorship reach.

+Learn more about [open source financial transparency](https://www.license-token.com/wiki/open-source-project-financial-transparency) to build trust with potential sponsors.

 ---